casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 2. In the upper section, double click path.
 Then click new.
 Then find your installation folder for mysql, e.g. mine was under `C:\Program Files\MySQL\MySQL Server 8.0\bin`.
 Add it as your path and click ok.
 3. Now you can use mysql, mysqld and mysqladmin commands which will be helpful for debugging.

+### Login to the database from Windows

 You can also open the MySQL vXX Command Line Prompt (e.g. MySQL 8.0 Command Line Prompt) and sign in.
 Here is a few steps to look at the database generated in the database, once you have run the application one time:

-1. Open the MySQL Command Prompt and enter your password, e.g. `rootpw` is used in this repo.
+Open the MySQL 8.0 Command Line and enter your password, e.g. `rootpw` is used in this repo.
-2. Once logged in, you can do `USE UserDB;`
-3. Then you can do `DESCRIBE user;`
-4. And you can also look at all your users `SELECT * FROM user;`

 ## Mac and Linux